 I would recommend going with a local certified guide although I know a few people who have done it on their own.
 If this is your choice, please make sure you are at least with other people and have an offline map on your phone.
 Also, bring no valuables with you.

 I am not sure if Antigua Guatemala is one of the most beautiful cities in the world, but it is definitely one of the prettiest colonial towns in Latin America.

 The colorful colonial homes, with flower-decorated bow windows, cobblestone streets, crumbling ruins of old majestic churches, and an overall authentic feel despite being invaded by tourists and a strong community of expats.

-You must spend a few days in Antigua, and walk around the historical center, get lost in the colorful market, visit some of the local museums, including the chocolate one.
-There is so much to see in Antigua and surrounding that I will dedicate a separate post to it and show you all the Antigua wonders.
+You must spend a few days in Antigua, walk around the historical center, get lost in the colorful market, visit some of the local museums, including the chocolate one.
+There is so much to see in Antigua and its surroundings that I will dedicate a separate post to it and show you all the Antigua wonders.